SebastianB0517/osticket-installation/README.md

 </p>

 <h1>osTicket - Installation and Lifestyle Tickets</h1>
 This tutorial outlines the installation of the open-source help desk ticketing system osTicket.
-Additionaly lifestyle tickets are shown and worked on.<br />
+Additionaly, lifestyle tickets are shown and worked on.<br />

 <h2>Environments and Technologies Used</h2>